oar-team/cigri/doc/documentation/doc_jdl.rst

   - true
   - **false**

-- max_jobs: when this value (integer) is set, it limits the number of running jobs on a cluster.
-It may be set for every clusters or a specific one.
+- max_jobs: limit the number of jobs submitted for the current campaign on the cluster.
+This is useful when for example, your jobs are doing a lot of i/o and they may crash distributed filesystems if too many occurences are running.

+  - **None**
+  - <integer>

 ..
 NOTE::